Washington, DC Legal Malpractice Lawyer

 Can I Sue My Lawyer for Legal Malpractice?

 When you hire an attorney for a personal injury claim or any kind of legal case, you expect that they have your best interests in mind.
-Usually, this is just what happens; your lawyer is your partner and advocate.
+Typically, this is the case; your lawyer serves as your partner and advocate.
 Still, sometimes attorneys can neglect their duty to you as their client.
 If this occurs, you may be able to sue for legal malpractice.

 Do You Need a Legal Malpractice Lawyer in Washington, DC?

-Professional negligence can cost you your case and the compensation you would have recovered.
+Professional negligence can result in the loss of your case and the compensation you would have otherwise recovered.
 In some cases, the lawyer may even still charge you fees and/or expenses, increasing your financial burdens.
 However, if your attorney fails to uphold their duty to you, then you may have grounds for an attorney malpractice lawsuit.

-This type of claim is often difficult to file successfully, but a Washington, DC legal malpractice attorney at Regan Zambri Long PLLC can help you hold the lawyer accountable for negligence and also collect the compensation you deserved from your original claim.
+This type of claim is often challenging to file successfully, but a Washington, DC legal malpractice attorney at Regan Zambri Long PLLC can help you hold the lawyer accountable for negligence and also collect the compensation you deserve from your original claim.

-We have the experience necessary to go after the attorney that misrepresented you and get the justice you deserve.
-In fact, Senior Partner Victor E. Long was recently appointed by the Washington, D.C.
-Court of Appeals as a Trustee for the Client Security Trust Fund.
-Trustees oversee the safe investment on clients’ funds held in trusts in the District of Columbia.
-Trustees are also decided on whether claims made by clients who have lost money due to the dishonesty of lawyers can proceed in a court of law.
+We have the experience necessary to pursue the attorney who misrepresented you and obtain the justice you deserve.
+In fact, Senior Partner Victor E. Long was recently appointed by the Washington, DC Court of Appeals as a Trustee for the Client Security Trust Fund.
+Trustees oversee the safe investment of clients’ funds held in trusts in the District of Columbia.
+Trustees also decide whether claims made by clients who have lost money due to the dishonesty of lawyers can proceed in a court of law.

 What Is Legal Malpractice?